|Building:||Tory Building, Room 421D|

 |Degrees:||BA English Literature (University of Ottawa); MBA (Queens University); PhD Management (Queen’s University)|

 Dr. Lorraine Dyke is Carleton’s inaugural Deputy Provost (Academic Operations and Planning).
 Her responsibilities include strategic planning, budgeting, academic labour relations and faculty affairs.
 Before taking on this role, she served as the Vice-Provost and Associate Vice-President (Academic) for two years where she was responsible for implementing strategic initiatives, operational academic planning, academic quality assurance, and academic program and curriculum development.

-Dr. Lorraine Dyke is a Professor of Management and Strategy and the Associate Dean, MBA Programs in the Sprott School of Business at Carleton University.
-In this role, she is responsible for both Sprott’s domestic and international MBA programs – offered in Asia and South America – plus the School’s new Master of Accounting degree.
-Dr. Dyke is also the founder and past Director of the Centre for Research and Education on Women and Work and the Management Development Program for Women at Carleton.
-Professor Dyke holds an M.B.A. and Ph.D. in Management from Queen’s University.
+She has also previously served as Associate Dean for Professional Graduate Programs in the Sprott School of Business.
+In this role, she was responsible for both Sprott’s domestic and international MBA programs – offered in Asia and South America – plus the School’s Master of Accounting degree.
+She is a Professor of Management and Strategy, founder and former Director of the Centre for Research and Education on Women and Work (CREWW), and a member of many university committees.

 In 2014, Dr. Dyke was the recipient of a Leading Women Building Communities Award from the Government of Ontario.
 Dr. Dyke has also been awarded a Carleton Graduate Mentoring Award and the Graduate Students’ Association Excellence Award in Graduate Teaching at Carleton University.
 She has been nominated by Carleton alumnae for a Governor General’s Award in Commemoration of the Person’s Case, as a YMCA-YWCA Woman of Distinction and for a Capital Educators’ Award.